scaleoutsystems/fedn/docs/architecture.rst

 A combiner is an actor whose main role is to orchestrate and aggregate model updates from a number of clients during a training session.
 When and how to trigger such orchestration are specified in the overall *compute plan* laid out by the *Controller*.
 Each combiner in the network runs an independent gRPC server, providing RPCs for interacting with the federated network it controls.
-Hence, the total number of clients that can be accommodated in a FEDn network is proportional to the number of active combiners in the FEDn network.
+Hence, the total number of clients that can be accommodated in a Scaleout Edge network is proportional to the number of active combiners in the Scaleout Edge network.
 Combiners can be deployed anywhere, e.g. in a cloud or on a fog node to provide aggregation services near the cloud edge.

 **The controller: tier 3**

 Tier 3 does actually contain several components and services, but we tend to associate it with the *Controller* the most.
-The *Controller* fills three main roles in the FEDn network:
+The *Controller* fills three main roles in the Scaleout Edge network:

 1. it lays out the overall, global training strategy and communicates that to the combiner network.
 It also dictates the strategy to aggregate model updates from individual combiners into a single global model,